HeRCLab/nocsim/doc/TCL.md

 for manipulating some aspect of your simulation, or to display a plot of results.

-Tk can be used within `nocsim` weather it is running on the console or as via the GUI.
+Tk can be used within `nocsim` whether it is running on the console or as via the GUI.
 However, some care must be taken. `nocsim` is a single-threaded application, so directly executing the a Tk event loop in the foreground `nocsim` thread will cause the simulation to block.